HoussemCoder/leon-template/README.md

-# html-css-project-1
+# Kasper Template
-## Kasper Template
+## Lang used: HTML - CSS
-A responsive web page with some custon changes
+A responsive web page with some custom changes